pyOpenSci/lessons/publish-share-code/activity-1-share-code.md

 2. **Create a Release**
    - In your GitHub repository, navigate to the **Releases** section.
 Click on **Draft a new release**.
-   - Assign a version number to the release (e.g., `v1.0.0`) and provide a title and description.
+   - Assign an available version number to the release (e.g., `v1.0.0`) and provide a title and description.
    - Click on **Publish release**.
 This action will trigger Zenodo to generate a DOI for your code.

 3. **Get the DOI Badge and Add It to Your README File**